UPPMAX/R-python-julia-matlab-HPC/docs/python/GPU.rst

           #!/bin/bash
           # Remember to change this to your own project ID after the course!
-          #SBATCH -A hpc2n2023-089     # HPC2N ID - change to naiss2023-22-500 for UPPMAX
+          #SBATCH -A hpc2n2023-110     # HPC2N ID - change to naiss2023-22-914 for UPPMAX
           # We are asking for 5 minutes
           #SBATCH --time=00:05:00
-          # Asking for one K80
+          # Asking for one GPU
-          #SBATCH --gres=gpu:k80:1     # For HPC2N.
-Remove if on UPPMAX
+          #SBATCH --gres=gpu:v100:1     # For HPC2N.
+Remove/comment out if on UPPMAX
           ##SBATCH -M snowy            # For UPPMAX.
 Remove leading # to use
           ##SBATCH --gres=gpu:1        # For UPPMAX.
 Remove leading # to use

           # Remove any loaded modules and load the ones we need
           module purge  > /dev/null 2>&1
-          module load GCC/10.3.0  OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05 CUDA/11.3.1
+          module load GCC/10.3.0  OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05 CUDA/11.3.1 # For HPC2N.
+Comment out/remove if on UPPMAX

-          # Activate the virtual environment we installed to
-          source /proj/nobackup/support-hpc2n/bbrydsoe/vpyenv/bin/activate
+          # module load python/3.9.5    # For UPPMAX.
+Remove leading # to use

           # Run your Python script
           python add-list.py